hellowhorl/whorl-server/README.md

 Here you will utilize `venv`, which is short for virtual environment, specific for your client.

 1. **Create a Virtual Environment**
-    - In the root of the `whorl-client` repository, run the following command:
+    - In the root of the `whorl-server` repository, run the following command:

       ```bash
       python -m venv .venv